godotengine/godot-docs/engine_details/development/profiling/index.rst

 .. note::

-    Perfetto is the default tracing system for Android, so prebuilt export templates with Perfetto built-in and enabled are provided from the `GitHub Releases page <https://github.com/godotengine/godot-builds/releases>`__.
+    Perfetto is the default tracing system for Android, so pre-built export templates with Perfetto built-in and enabled are provided from the `GitHub Releases page <https://github.com/godotengine/godot-builds/releases>`__.